kotnik/blog/posts/using-letsencryptorg.md

 site only I use so it can take some downtime.
-Let's Encrypt is boasting how it can configure the webiste itself by fiddling your configuration files, but Nginx support is still experimental, and I actually prefer to run confguration I control.
+Let's Encrypt is boasting how it can configure the webiste itself by fiddling your configuration files, but Nginx support is still experimental, and I actually prefer to run configuration I control.
 So, I will be using manual mode.

 First, lets initiate certificate creation: